Pernix

 It is for…

 • Vertical work loops.
 Build a loop tied to one job and keep running it.
-Email triage, incident response, code review, research digests, meeting-to-action pipelines, weekly operations summaries.
+Email triage, incident response, research digests, meeting-to-action pipelines, voice-memo-to-notes, weekly operations summaries.
 The product isn't an agent — it's the loop you build around a recurring job.

 • A headless agent substrate.
 A FastAPI server with full REST coverage.
 Wire it into other systems, drive it from scripts, build a custom client, run it as the brain behind a calendar agent or research bot.
 The web UI is one front-end among many possible.

 • Recurring work.
 Workflows + cron + memory.
-The morning brief, the weekly digest, the watchdog, the recurring research crawl — running reliably whether you're watching or not.
+The morning brief, the weekly digest, the watchdog, the recurring research crawl — running reliably whether you're watching or not, with a push notification to your phone when something needs you.

 • Model-independent pipelines.
 Build once with a local model, swap to a frontier API when the task demands it, fall back automatically when it rate-limits.
 The workflow keeps running — you decide the routing.